God creates universe

 Date: Wednesday, April 5th, 30 A.D.

 Though innocent of all charges laid against him, the Romans, at the behest of Jewish leaders, condemn Jesus to die by crucifixion.
-As the sinless sacrifice to God, his death pays for ALL of humanities' sins and opens the way to eternal salvation through reconciliation with God the Father (2Corinthians 5:18 - 19, Hebrews 2:17).
+As God in the flesh, his sinless sacrifice is the greatest death in human history.
+His sacrifice makes possible the forgiveness of all sin and opens the way to eternal salvation through reconciliation with God the Father (2Corinthians 5:18 - 19, Hebrews 2:17).

 The Resurrection of Christ